HappyFrowl/documentation/Linux/Networking.md

         * Oracle Enterprise Linux
     * **Terminology**
         * `netfilter `
-            * Actual Linux firewall
+            * This is the actual Linux firewall that runs the firewall underneath the hood
-            * Packet filtering code that is built-in the Linux Kernel
+            * It is the packet filtering code that is built-in the Linux Kernel
             * To interact with it, a helper program is needed (e.g `iptables`, `nftables`, `firewalld`)
         * `iptables`
             * Default firewall manager for many distros
         * `nftables`
             * Newer, better, easier than `iptables`
         * `firewalld`
-            * command line frontend for `iptables` or `nftables`
+            * Command line frontend for `iptables` or `nftables`
-            * this injects the rules into `iptables` or `nftables`
+            * This injects the rules into `iptables` or `nftables`
     * **`firewalld` components:**
         * **Zones**
-            * Collection of network cards that is facing a specific direction and to which rules can be assigned
+            * Predefined security profiles that define the level of trust for network connections, allowing for customizable firewall rules based on the designated zone for each network interface
-                * For example: Public, DMZ, block, home, etc
+                * Examples of zones are: Public, DMZ, block, home, docker, etc
                 * More can be created manually with `firewall-cmd --new-zone=`
-            * Located `/etc/firewalld/zones/`
-            * By default, there always is a `public.xml` zone
+            * The relationship between NICs and zones is many-to-one.
+              * This means that multiple NICs can be associated with a single zone, but each NIC can ONLY be associate to a single zone
+              * `firewall-cmd --get-active-zones` - shows what zones are active and what NICs are connected to them.
         * **Interfaces**
             * Individual network cards
             * Always assigned to zones
+            * One NIC can be associated with one zone MAX
         * **Services**
             * An XML-based configuration that specifies ports to be opeened and modules that should be used
         * **Forward ports**